-A mixed-use development proposed at 1359 Frankford Avenue in Fishtown is going before the Civic Design Review.
-Designed by NORR, the building will rise four stories tall, with three commercial spaces on the ground floor/basement level along the Frankford Avenue side of the building.
-The upper floors will hold 61 apartments.
-There will not be any parking included with he development, though the project will include space for 21 bicycles.
+A new mixed-use development called The Frankford, which is proposed at 1120 Frankford Avenue in Fishtown, Kensington, is going before the Civic Design Review.
+Designed by BLT Architects and developed by US Construction, the new building will rise five stories tall.
+On the ground floor, there will be 7,166 square feet of commercial space.
+The building will yield 150 residential units, spanning 83,372 square feet of space.
+There will not be any car parking included with the project, but the building will offer space for 50 bicycles.

-YIMBY will continue to monitor the building’s progress moving forward.
+YIMBY will continue to monitor progress made on the development moving forward.

 Like YIMBY on Facebook